Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: Real-world Experiments

 \subsection{Results}

 We demonstrate the efficacy of our policies by deploying them in the real world on the Figure 8 track.
+This experiment is shown in the supplementary material video at \href{https://www.youtube.com/watch?v=nctQ2rxZnIc}{https://www.youtube.com/watch?v=nctQ2rxZnIc}.
 Figure \ref{fig:real_world} presents a comparative analysis of the simulated and real-world trajectories and speed profiles for this track.
 A strong similarity is observed between the two, indicating a minimal sim-to-real gap in our dynamic model.
 Moreover, the camera axis, visualized by black arrows in Figure \ref{fig:real_world}, aligns closely between the simulated and real-world scenarios.
 As already mentioned in Section \ref{sec:emergent}, both the simulated and deployed policies show the same perception-aware behavior: they keep the camera view aligned with the next gate, even if there are no reward terms guiding or incentivizing it.
-The real world deployment is also shown in the supplementary video.
+To the best of our knowledge, our HIL demonstration marks the first RL approach to learn drone racing directly from pixel inputs to control commands, effectively closing the loop between perception and action.
+The supplementary video shows the deployment of our system in the real world.